aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/documentproperty/_index.md

 **Remarks**

-<p>Throws an exception if the property type is not PropertyType.Date.</p>
+Throws an exception if the property type is not PropertyType.Date.

 ### toBool() {#toBool--}